 More Details at http://conta.cc/1Kmswlj

-With the advent of constriction based suspensions in 2009 and the advent of the Whoopie sling Amsteel Blue came to the for front of many hammock campers vocabulary.
+With the advent of constriction based suspensions in 2009 and the advent of the Whoopie sling, Amsteel Blue came to the forefront of many hammock campers' vocabulary.
 Amsteel Blue, not to be confused with but often abbreviated as it's brother Amsteel is a Single braid rope made from DYNEEMA®...Ultra-high-molecular-weight polyethylene (UHMWPE).
-In plain english that means its really strong synthetic fibers braided into a rope.
+In plain English that means its really strong synthetic fibers braided into a rope.
 It's splicable to form a whoopie sling that can be used for an adjustable hammock suspension.
-For hammock suspensions the 7/64" size is most commonly used and has an average breaking strength of 1600 pounds.
+For hammock suspensions, the 7/64" size is most commonly used and has an average breaking strength of 1600 pounds.
 Some folks though like a little more overkill and go up the next size to 1/8th inch with a breaking rating of 2500 pounds.

 I'm starting the "You Do Not Go to Ground" photo contest.
 Begins now and runs 1 week.
 The rules are simple: Post a picture here of you not "going to ground."
 It can be could be using structures or vehicles or stands but lets see some creative hang options that have kept you up off the ground.
 A true Hammock Junkie knows they do not sleep on the ground at any cost.
 Best photo that shows not going to ground wins some sweet AHE gear and bragging rights.
 Bonus points for AHE gear in your photo.